 Nainital Weather

-The minimun and maximum temperature in December in Nainital is 3.2°C and 12.°C respectively.
-The weather is generally chances of snowfall in December and you would feel chilling cold throughout the day.
-Heavy Woolen clothes are recommended for Nainital in December.
+The minimun and maximum temperature in March in Nainital is 5.7°C and 15.5°C respectively.
+The weather is generally sunny and clear in March and you would feel cold throughout the day.
+Light Woolen clothes are recommended for Nainital in March.